adrianbaraka/configuration/notes.md

   - _Use a passphrase for an added layer of security_

-  - **After configuting ssh keys** _disable password authentication and if possible also disable root login for more security._
+  - **After configuring ssh keys** _disable password authentication and if possible also disable root login for more security._

   - _For termux (mobile) the default ssh port is 8022_